mansueto-institute/local-hdi/README.md

 ### Life Expectancy Index
 Census Tract Level estimates of Life expectancy were taken from the USALEEP study.
-These estimates do not include LE estimates for Maine and Wisconsin, which will be released later this year.
 County-level Life expectancy estimates (calculated by the Institute for Health Metrics and Evaluation) were substituted for tracts that did not have Life Expectancy values calculated by USALEEP.
-This includes all tracts in Wisconsin and Maine, for the time being.
 The UNDP life expectancy index was then calculated for each tract.
 The equation for the index is as follows: